When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Choosing a Detergent

-There are many brands to choose from, but you might want to stick to a fragrance-free option.
-Some babies can be sensitive to scented products (1).
+There are countless brands on the shelf, but we recommend sticking to fragrance-free options.
+Babies can be sensitive to the chemicals used in scented products (1).
 You want to clean their clothes, not irritate their skin.

 It may seem obvious, but it is best to wash any new clothes before your baby wears them.
 In clinical practice, I have seen several infants who wore an unwashed new outfit gifted by a family member, only to develop a rash after wearing it (2).